vmware/ansible-for-nsxt/README.md

 # Prerequisites
 We assume that ansible is already installed.
-Support ansible version 2.6 and onwards.
+These modules support ansible version 2.6 and onwards.

 * PyVmOmi - Python library for vCenter api.